spencerbraun/stats_notes/STATS202/ISL.md

 * Natural cubic splines - At the end points, use linear spline instead of cubic, use cubic on the rest.
 Helps control the SEs at the end points, since polynomials tend to become more erratic at their endpoints - Gibbs phenomenon
 * Choosing knots - back to bias-variance tradeoff, chosen through CV.
 Locations are typically at quantiles of X.
 * Splines can fit complex functions without the weird behavior of a very high degree polynomial.

+##### Smoothing Splines

+* Writes an optimization problem as the addition of the sum of squares differences and a penalty: $\sum_i^n(y_i - f(x_i))^2 + \lambda \int f’'(x)^2 dx$
+* The second derivative defines the curvature of the model - penalize flexability through the curvature of the function.
+A large second derivative is a more flexible model.
+Since all linear functions of $f’’(x) = 0$, they have no penalty.
+Integration over the whole line to capture the curvature over the whole domain.
+* For large lambda, we force the second derivative to be small and we force the model towards least squares.
+Very small lambdas allow for very flexible models that could interpolate between every data point for an exact fit to the training data.
+* The minimizer $\hat{f}$ of this function is a natural cubic spline with knots at each sample point $x_1,...,x_n$.
+Contrast that to piecewise knots where we had a fixed number of knots over the data set.
+Even though we have many knots, we are forcing them to be smooth so still has limited flexibility.
+* Choosing the regularization parameter $\lambda$ - chosen with CV.

+##### Local Regression

+* At each point, use regression function fit only to nearest neighbors of that point - this is a generalization of KNN regression.
+While KNN fit an average of $y_i$, we now fit a least squares line through those neighbors - could end up with pretty different y values depending on how the data is distributed around the point.
+* Span - fraction of training samples used in each regression.
+Smaller span increases flexibility.
+* Weighting function K - 0 outside of the nearest neighbors, and decreases away from our $x_i$ within the collection of nearest neighbors - seems similar to kernel density functions.
+Leaves us with a weighted least squares problem: $\sum_{i=1}^n K_i(y_i - \beta_0 - \beta_1 x_i)^2$ - while we sum over all n, the weight is 0 outside of nearest neighbors, but this allows us to simply use the least squares optimization.

+##### GAMs

+* Extension of non-linear models to multiple predictors.
+Take functions of our predictors - don’t use $f(x_1, x_2, x_3)$, instead use $f_1(x_1) + f_2(x_2) +  f_3(x_3)$ hence the name additive.
+* Still restrictive - no interaction since it is an additive model.
+If we wanted it to be more flexible, we would have to combine the variables into a single function - but this leads to the curse of dimensionality, overfitting becomes exponentially worse, etc. May want to start by including interaction terms to two variables to keep the dimensions constrained.
+* Could use splines, polynomials, step functions, etc for the $f$ applied, and then have a basis representation.
+Then we are back to least squares in fitting the model.
+* If we use a function without a basis representation, can use backfitting.
+Keep all $f$ fixed except for the one fitting, and fit it on the partial residuals of the model.
+Could start out say with the identity function, fit it, then refine on the partial residuals.
+This works for smoothing splines and local regression.
+* Somewhere between linear regression and a fully nonparametric method.

+##### Text Mining

+* Given a large corpus of documents, how do we gain an unsupervised understanding of the content and relationships
+* Latent variables - hidden variables, are there certain underlying topics that drive the content of certain documents
+* Turn each document into a bag of words - count how often each word comes up in the document in a long vector.
+Characterizes the article (perhaps almost uniquely).
+* Create a matrix, row for each document, each column a word count in the article.
+* Apply PCA to the matrix - reduction of dimensionality of the matrix.
+* Latent Dirichlet Allocation - can model these documents by topics.
+Say we have K topics, and each topic is a distribution over words.
+Then each document is a distribution over topics.

+### Chapter 8 - Tree-based Methods

+##### Decision Trees

+* Find a partition of the space of predictors, predict a constant in each set of the partition.
+Defined by splitting the range of one predictor at a time - draw a single partition over one predictor then iterate, ie recursive splits.

 ### Chapter 10 - Unsupervised Learning